-The bill amends the Management and Budget Act of 1984 by modifying Section 451a, which governs work project appropriations.
-It reduces the time frame for which a work project appropriation remains available from 48 months to 24 months after the fiscal year in which the appropriation was made.
-Additionally, it introduces new criteria for designating a work project, including the requirement for approval by the appropriations committees within 30 days of submission.
-The bill also specifies that the director may issue directives to lapse existing work project accounts, which must be approved by the appropriations committees within 30 days of notification.
+The bill amends the Management and Budget Act of 1984, specifically section 451a, to modify the duration and criteria for work project appropriations.
+The time frame for these appropriations to remain available has been reduced from 48 months to 24 months after the last day of the fiscal year in which the appropriation was made.
+Additionally, new criteria for designating a work project have been established, which now require that projects must be approved by the appropriations committees within 30 days of submission.
+The bill also clarifies that the director may issue directives to lapse existing work project accounts, which must be approved by the appropriations committees within 30 days of notification.

 Statutes affected: